jballands/united/README.md

 2. Choose "Create a Lambda Function".
 You will do the next steps twice, once for each Lambda function:

-    a.
-In the side var, choose "Configure function".
+    1. In the side var, choose "Configure function".
 Name your function something sensible (like `united-alert` or `united-kick`, as long as you can distinguish between the alert Lambda and the kicking Lambda).
 Ensure the runtime is set to "Node.js 6.10".

-    b.
-Under "Lambda function code", in the "Code entry type" dropdown, choose "Upload a .ZIP file".
+    2. Under "Lambda function code", in the "Code entry type" dropdown, choose "Upload a .ZIP file".
 Choose "Upload", and select the .zip file found in this repo from the file picker.
 If you would like, you can zip the code yourself by running the following Bash command within this repository:

         ```
         $ yarn && zip -r ./united.zip *
         ```

-    c.
-Under "Lambda function handler and role", choose an appropriate role that has at least the following policies:
+    3. Under "Lambda function handler and role", choose an appropriate role that has at least the following policies (if you don't have any AWS IAM roles, you'll need to create one in AWS IAM that has these policies attached):

         * CloudWatchLogsFullAccess
         * AWSLambdaRole
         * AmazonAPIGatewayInvokeFullAccess

-  If you don't have any AWS IAM roles, you'll need to create one in AWS IAM that
-    has these policies attached.
+    4. If you don't have any AWS IAM roles, you'll need to create one in AWS IAM that has these policies attached.

-    d.
-Uncollapse "Advanced settings".
+    5. Uncollapse "Advanced settings".
 Under "Timeout", if this Lambda will be equivalent to `united-alert`, choose "5 secs", and if this Lambda will be equivalent to `united-kick`, choose "15 secs".

-    e.
-Choose "Next".
+    6. Choose "Next".
 Review your settings, then choose "Create function".

 ### Give Access To AWS Lambda Via AWS API Gateway